-Sentiment tumbles as firms and households react to Russian-Ukraine conflict.
+Sentiment tumbles as firms and households react to Russian-Ukraine war.

 The Bank of Ireland Economic Pulse came in at 84.4 in March 2022.
 The index, which combines the results of the Consumer and Business Pulses, was down 3.8 on last month but 10.7 higher than a year ago.

-Consumer confidence took a big knock this month as households reacted to the escalation of the Russian-Ukraine conflict and the potential fallout for the economy and inflation.
+Consumer confidence took a big knock this month as households reacted to the escalation of the Russian-Ukraine war and the potential fallout for the economy and inflation.

 “The Business Pulse dipped in March as the lifting Covid fog was overshadowed by geopolitical headwinds”